Background pattern

 • Pain or burning sensation at the injection site.

-• Abnormal blood test results (elevated liver enzymes).
-If this occurs, consult your doctor as you may need additional blood tests.
+• Modification of blood tests (abnormally high levels of liver enzymes).
+If this occurs, consult your doctor because you may need to perform additional blood tests.

 • Low blood pressure (hypotension)